 Please refer to the "Borrowing" menu item for specific requirements or see someone at the Check Out desk for more library card information.

 Can I bring my children to the Conversation Group meeting?

 Preschool age children are welcome at the Conversation Group IF the parent can participate in the discussion.
+The program is for adults 18 and older.
+Parents of school age children are encouraged to contact Plymouth-Canton Community Schools or their local school district for ESL support during and between school years.
 Please refer to the Canton Public Library Patron Code of Conduct for specific information on supervising children.

 Can any native-English speaker come to the ELL programs?

 Only CLC trained (or approved) tutors may act as ELL Conversation Group facilitators.
 For the next training session, please refer to the CLC web page.

 Why is it called ELL and not ESL?

 The program is "ELL" because many non-native English speakers have fluency in multiple languages.
 English could be their second, third or more language learned.